-Merchant banks provide financial services including underwriting, loan services, fundraising services, and financial advising to high net-worth individuals and small/mid-sized corporations.
+It provides financial services, including underwriting, loan services, fundraising services, and financial advising to high net-worth individuals and small/mid-sized corporations.

-- Project Counselling: A project counselling basically by following three steps – preparing the project reports, determining the right financing option, and assessing the merit of the project reports with the banks and financial institutions.
-Project counselling also involves filling up application forms and trying to fund the project via banks or financial institutions.
+- Project Counselling: A project counseling basically by following three steps – preparing the project reports, determining the right financing option, and assessing the merit of the project reports with the banks and financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
+Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. .
+Project counseling also involves filling up application forms and trying to fund the project via banks or financial institutions.

-- Portfolio management: As mentioned earlier, a merchant bank invests in different kinds of investments on behalf of clients; and then manages the whole investments as well.
+- Portfolio management: As mentioned earlier, this bank invests in different kinds of investments on behalf of clients; and then manages the whole investments as well.

 List of Top Merchant Banks

-There are many banks in the world and some also provide investment banking services.
-The below list is taken from Leaderleague.com that ranked USA Merchant Banks in 2016 in TMT vertical.
+There are many banks in the world, and some also provide investment banking services.
+The below list is taken from Leaderleague.com that ranked USA Merchant Banks in 2016 in the TMT vertical.

 - Bank of America Merrill Lynch